 - There is too much ambient noise.

-It is important that you understand why your betta fish is hiding so that you can provide it with an appropriate environment or take other steps necessary to solve the problem.
+It is important that you understand why your betta fish is hiding so that you can provide it with the best environment or take other steps to put them at ease.

 In this post, we’ll look at some of the most common reasons betta fish hide out in corners of their tank or underneath things and what you can do if your betta is exhibiting this behavior.